Cusawin/azure-docs/articles/api-management/export-api-power-platform.md

 + Complete the following quickstart: [Create an Azure API Management instance](get-started-create-service-instance.md)
 + Make sure there is an API in your API Management instance that you'd like to export to the Power Platform
 + Make sure you have a Power Apps or Power Automate [environment](/powerapps/powerapps-overview#power-apps-for-admins)
++ OpenAPI specification must be 2.0 or lower.

 ## Export an API